Editor’s note: This story was updated in early February 2021 to reflect business closures, changes, and new brands.

 Bean-to-bar refers to chocolate made completely from scratch.
-The skill-intensive process involves sourcing raw cacao, roasting it, and grinding it before turning it into bars.
-Here are our favorites.
+The skill-intensive process involves sourcing raw cacao, roasting it, and grinding it before turning it into bars, truffles, and more.
+Here are our local favorites.

-Gila and Joel Dar spent more than a year in Costa Rice learning the art of chocolate making before starting Dar.
-The small-batch bars feature single origin, ethically traded cacao that they roast themselves to various levels (medium, dark, etc.) to bring out the optimum flavor.
-If you’re looking for a creamy, dreamy, but still dairy-free treat, opt for the 68% coconut milk Ecuador chocolate, which gets its delightful silky body from the addition of—you guessed it—coconut milk.
+Gila and Joel Dar spent more than a year in Costa Rica learning the art of chocolate making before starting Dar Chocolate in 2016.
+Their small-batch bars feature single-origin, ethically traded cacao that they roast themselves to various levels (medium, dark, etc.) to bring out the optimum flavor of the beans.
+If you’re looking for a creamy, dreamy, but still dairy-free treat, opt for the 68 percent coconut milk Ecuadorian chocolate, which gets its silky body from the addition of—you guessed it—coconut milk.
+The company also offers a newer line of smaller truffle bars, studded with almonds, cashews, and pomegranate arils.

 You’ll find the stone-ground chocolate from Boulder-based Fortuna on restaurant menus all over Denver and Boulder (Blackbelly Market, Basta, and Mercantile Dining & Provision, to name a few).
-And while Fortuna has focused most of its efforts on collaborating with professional chefs, it also offers its single estate, premier cru Mexican chocolate directly to consumers in the form of a large disc.
-The Huehuetan Estate triple-roasted variety is an intense hit of floral, complex flavor.
+And while Fortuna has focused most of its efforts on offering single-estate, premier cru Mexican chocolate in varieties like 75 percent dark, 55 percent milk, and white chocolate with turmeric, coconut, and lime, the company now has an exquisite line of hand-rolled truffles to tempt you.
+Try the caramel milk chocolate blended with small-batch goats’ milk cajeta, a type of dulce de leche.

-Chocoholics, take note: These shops stock everything you need to satisfy your cravings.
-All of these sweet stops produce their own confections, generally using bulk chocolate that they melt down rather than relying on the intensive bean-to-bar model described above.
+Chocoholics, take note: These shops and online brands stock everything you need to satisfy your cravings.
+All of these Colorado-based businesses produce their own confections, generally using high-quality bulk chocolate that they melt down rather than relying on the intensive bean-to-bar model described above.

 2504 E. Colfax Ave., 720-236-5709

 The aptly named Chocolate Therapist in Littleton is the passion project of Julie Pech, who has a background in nutrition and believes in the health benefits of chocolate.
-We fully endorse medicating with one of her all-natural bars, whether it’s the blueberry-cashew version or the 55 percent bar dusted with freshly ground espresso beans.
+We fully endorse medicating with a selection of dark-chocolate-almond bark, milk-chocolate-pecan turtles, or any of the all-natural bars, available in versions like blueberry-cashew or 55 percent dark dusted with freshly ground espresso beans.
+The shop also offers a best-sellers bundle, a box featuring Pech’s award-winning toffee, sea salt caramels, a turtle, and a box of assorted bonbons—which is just what the doctor ordered.

 2560 W. Main St., Littleton, 303-795-7913

 Formerly known as Dietrich’s Chocolate & Espresso, this DU-area sweet stop has been a favorite of locals for generations.
-Adrienne Johnson-Conway, an apprentice of Mr. Dietrich’s for 15 years, recently purchased the business and changed the name.
-She’s infused the shop with new life while maintaining the quality of the handcrafted confections.
-We’re partial to the salted almond milk chocolate Deiter’s Bar, but little ones will love the bar sprinkled with colorful nonpareils.
+Adrienne Johnson-Conway, an apprentice of former owner Erich Dietrich’s for 15 years, purchased the business in 2016 and changed the name.
+Since then, she’s infused the shop with new life while maintaining the quality of the handcrafted confections.
+We’re partial to the cranberry macadamia crunch bar, but little ones will love the foil-wrapped milk and dark chocolate hearts.

 1734 Evans St., 720-925-5982

-This six-year-old Boulder sweet shop specializes in all things chocolate, from truffles and imported bars to chocolate-infused pastas and even non-edible skin creams made with cocoa butter.
-We love the house-made bars, which come in creative flavors like cherry-pistachio and pop rocks.
-Our absolute favorite is like a gourmet version of the Hershey’s Cookies ‘n’ Crème bar: 64 percent dark chocolate drizzled with white chocolate and dotted with crunchy Amoreos (PL&C’s house-made, gluten-free take on an Oreo).
+This 10-year-old Boulder confectionary specializes in all things chocolate, from truffles and imported bars to cakes, tortes, cookies, and pastries.
+You can’t go wrong with one of the house-made bars, like PL&C’s gourmet take on the Hershey’s Cookies ‘n’ Crème bar: 64 percent dark chocolate drizzled with white chocolate and dotted with crunchy Amoreos (house-made, gluten-free take on an Oreo).
+But the truffles, which come in iterations like cherry pie à la mode, Mile High Spirits Fireside Whisky caramel, and honey lavender, are also a home run.

 805 Pearl St., Boulder, 303-449-4804